tea-haus/dateme/index.md

 **Location**: Bay Area, currently in Berkeley
 **Monogamy?**: Yep!
 I prefer the focus of one romantic relationship over many relationships.
 Open to casual dating in the short/medium term.
 **Wants kids?**: Probably yes!
 I've been stable in this preference for 5+ years now.
 I like the idea of watching someone grow up, getting to learn their interests from them, and eventually having them be partners in our family.
 It's the kind of long-term project I think is worthwhile.
-**Wants to be stay-at-home-parent?**: Probably a bit.
+**Wants to be stay-at-home-parent?**: Flexible.
 I could see myself working part time or temporarily leaving the workforce.
 I value the ability to spend time with friends and family, as well as the intellectual stimulation of doing work I find meaningful.
 My ideal situation over my lifetime includes some serving the world through work and some serving the world through being Tim just living with and supporting his people.

 ## Things that matter to me in a partner